maximeschoeni/sublanguage/readme.md

 	echo $sublanguage->current_language->post_name; // -> fr
 	echo $sublanguage->current_language->post_content; // -> fr_FR

-Alternatively (and preferably) you can use a sublanguage filter to call a user function with `$current_language` value in parameters:
+Alternatively (and preferably) you can use ´sublanguage_custom_translate´ filter to call a user function with `$current_language` value in parameters:

+	apply_filters('sublanguage_custom_translate', $default, $callback, $context = null);

+This function use 6 parameters:

+- ´'sublanguage_custom_translate'´: filter name
+- ´default´: value to use if translation does not exist
+- ´$callback´: user function to be called
+- ´$context´: Optional value.

+Example.
 Function to use in your template file:

 	echo apply_filters('sublanguage_custom_translate', 'hello', 'my_custom_translation', 'optional value');